openSUSE-Rust/roast/README.md

 > Do remember that `raw`, `roast`, and `recomprizz` can be used for OBS even without the feature flag.

 If `roast-cli` was compiled with `obs` feature, you can *rewrite* the "revision" part of the filename.
-Since versions in an specfile should be in this format, `a.b.c`, where `a` must be a numeric string while `b` and `c` can be alphanumeric, a revision such as a tag with names like `v7.0.0` is not considered a valid version string, despite that it obviously indicates a version.
+Since versions in a specfile should be in this format, `a.b.c`, where `a` must be a numeric string while `b` and `c` can be alphanumeric, a revision such as a tag with names like `v7.0.0` is not considered a valid version string, despite that it obviously indicates a version.